davidjb/technicolor-tg799vac-hacks/README.md

    Go to the `Gateway` card and set the timezone.
 Disable `Network Timezone` and then choose the appropriate `Current Timezone`.

-## Final setup
+## Getting Internet access

-The last bit is to actually connect up the Internet connection.
-How this looks is dependent on how you're planning on using the modem.
+The last step in actually getting connected up the Internet comes down to on how you're planning on using the modem.

 ### As a modem/router